COVID-19: 'Janta curfew' in Nagpur city on Saturday, Sunday | Headlines

-A 'janta curfew' will be imposed in Nagpur city of Maharashtra on Saturday and Sunday to curb the rising number of coronavirus cases, the civic chief said on Friday.
-Nagpur municipal commissioner Tukaram Mundhe announced the imposition of 'janta curfew' on Saturday and Sunday (July 25 & 26) in the city.
+As the coronavirus cases surged following easing of curbs here, civic authorities on Friday announced a 'janta curfew' in Nagpur city of Maharashtra on Saturday and Sunday to check the spread of the infection.
+Nagpur municipal commissioner Tukaram Mundhe announced the imposition of 'janta curfew' on Saturday and Sunday (July 25 & 26) in the city, but said essential services will remain functional during the period.

 A decision to this effect was taken at a meeting of elected representatives and the civic administration here.
-More details were awaited.
+Talking to reporters, Mundhe said for the last 8 to 10 days, the civic administration had been trying to push for "COVID-19 compliant behavioural change in citizens".

+"We have decided to implement two-day janta curfew to bring public awareness about behavioural change towards COVID-19 rules.
+But if these rules are not followed, then a strict curfew could be imposed in the city," the IAS officer warned.
+"We are appealing to citizens to participate and support the janta curfew and change their behaviour and help break the coronavirus transmission chain, said Mundhe.

+Barring essential services shops, all other establishments will remain closed on Saturday and Sunday, the civic commissioner said.
+"Only medical shops, healthcare centres and milk outlets will remain open.
+All non-essential markets will remain shut," Mundhe said.

 - READ MORE ON: